 - Abdominal contractions, spasms or cramps

-- Excess wind
+- Excessive wind

-How do I choose a Hypnotherapist?
+How do I choose a hypnotherapist?

-Some hypnotherapists will offer a free first consultation, so do take advantage of this; it is important you find a hypnotherapist with whom you feel comfortable.
+You can find a NCH-registered hypnotherapist in our Hypnotherapy Directory.
+Look for a practitioner who lists IBS as one of their treatments; alternatively, enquire of hypnotherapists convenient to you whether they treat it.
+Some hypnotherapists offer a free first consultation, so do take advantage of this; it is important you find a hypnotherapist with whom you feel comfortable.

-What will I expect?
+What can I expect?

 - Processing any worries or fears that may be contributing to the IBS

-What should I tell my Doctor?
+What should I tell my doctor?